echosprint/TabularTransformer/docs/getting-started.md

 )
 ```

-Optionally we can split into training and testing sets if testing set is not available yet.

-This dataset contains a mix of numeric, categorical and missing features. tabular-transformer treats the data as it is, and no preprocessing is required.

-Here we split the 20% of data as testing set, the rest as training set.
+Optionally, we can split the data into training and testing sets if a testing set is not already available.
+This dataset contains a mix of numeric, categorical, and missing features. `tabular-transformer` processes the data as is, so no preprocessing is required.
+Here, we split 20% of the data as the testing set and use the remaining 80% for training.

 ```python